David San Luis

 Tamping

 Compress the coffee in the basket to create a uniform, resistant bed.
-The recommended pressure is about 13-15 kg (~30 lbs) — enough to compact but without forcing.
 Most important isn’t the exact force, but consistency and leveling: an angled tamp creates a thinner side where water passes faster.

-Calibrated tampers (like Normcore or Decent calibrated tamper) apply constant pressure and guarantee leveling.
-They’re a good investment if you’re starting out.
+Calibrated tampers (like Normcore or Decent calibrated tamper) simply guarantee consistent pressure automatically without you having to control force manually.
+They’re a good investment if you’re starting out, but they’re a luxury, not a necessity.

 Quick reference: machine types